 Teaching From Home?
 We Can Help!

-Students can use the Color Chaos Class Kit to develop and use a model to describe how waves are reflected, absorbed, or transmitted through various materials.
+Students can use the Flow Ring and a bright beam of light to plan an investigation to describe that waves are reflected, absorbed, or transmitted through various materials.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.

 Q & A